 Kikuchi-Fujimoto disease (KFD) also known as histiocytic necrotizing lymphadenitis, was first described in Japan in 1972, by Japanese Pathologists Kikuchi and Fujimoto.
 Kikuchi-Fujimoto disease is an extremely rare, benign, and self-limiting disease that mainly affects young women of Asian origin with the female-to-male ratio of occurrence of 4:1.
 Kikuchi-Fujimoto disease largely affects young adults (young than 30 years) and is most frequently found in East Asian and Japanese populations but rare in the United States and Europe.
-This geographic association can be related to certain HLA alleles such as HLA class II alleles, HLA-DPA1, and HLA-DPB1, which are more prevalent in Asian Kikuchi-Fujimoto disease patients and rare in Caucasians.
+This geographic association can be related to certain HLA alleles such as HLA class II alleles, HLA-DPA1, and HLA-DPB1, which are more prevalent in Asian Kikuchi-Fujimoto disease patients and rare in whites.

 Kikuchi-Fujimoto disease is a disease of unknown etiology.
 Several infectious agents have been suggested as possible causative agents, for example, herpes simplex virus type 1 and 2, varicella-zoster virus, cytomegalovirus, Epstein-Barr virus (EBV), human herpesvirus (HHV 6, 7, 8), parvovirus B19, human papillomavirus, hepatitis B virus, human T-lymphotropic virus 1, Brucella, toxoplasma, and Yersinia.
 However, none of them have been proven to have any significant role in the causation of Kikuchi-Fujimoto disease.
 Epstein-Barr virus has been studied extensively in Kikuchi-Fujimoto disease, but no causative link has been demonstrated.
 On the other hand, some authors have hypothesized that Kikuchi-Fujimoto disease has an autoimmune etiology induced by virus-infected transformed lymphocytes and is also associated with systemic lupus erythematosus.
 This is because histopathological findings in the lymphocytes and the endothelial cells in patients with systemic lupus erythematosus are similar to those found in patients with Kikuchi-Fujimoto disease.
 Kikuchi-Fujimoto disease can mimic systemic lupus erythematosus.
 However, the association of Kikuchi-Fujimoto disease with systemic lupus erythematosus remains unclear.
 There have been some patients with Kikuchi-Fujimoto disease that have developed systemic lupus erythematosus.
 So it is important that the patients with Kikuchi-Fujimoto disease should have a regular follow up with rheumatology for a detailed autoimmune work up.

 Kikuchi-Fujimoto disease can affect both males and females.
 The ratio of affected males to females in three series was 1:4, 1:1.6, and 1:1.26, respectively.
 In a Korean report of 20 individuals with Kikuchi-Fujimoto disease that were younger than 18 years, the gender distribution was equal.
 Most patients are younger than 40 years of age, but this condition has been reported in patients ranging in age from six to 80 years, most of whom were previously well.
 The mean age at presentation in a United States series was 30 years.
 Although initially described in two separate cases from Japan, Kikuchi-Fujimoto disease has since been found in all racial and ethnic groups and many countries, including the United States.
-In a study of 88 patients with Kikuchi-Fujimoto disease in the United States, 75 percent were Caucasian.
+In a study of 88 patients with Kikuchi-Fujimoto disease in the United States, 75 percent were white.
 The frequency of this condition varies widely in different groups, but it has been most frequently reported from Asia.

 While the pathogenesis of Kikuchi-Fujimoto disease is unknown, the clinical presentation, course, and histologic changes suggest an immune response of T cells and histiocytes to an infectious agent.
 An observation that is consistent with a viral etiology is increased levels of interferon-alpha and some other proteins stimulated by interferon-alpha including 2',5'-oligoadenylate synthetase and tubuloreticular structures in the cytoplasm of stimulated lymphocytes, histiocytes, and vascular endothelium.